JMRI Install Guide: Mac OS X

 - Depending on how your Mac is set up, you might need to

 - Let's try the easy way first.
 Open the JMRI folder you just put in Applications, and double click on DecoderPro.
-If is starts up OK, you have Java installed.
+If this starts up OK, you have Java installed.
 Move to the next step.
 If it opens a dialog box that offers to install Java, or takes you to the Java install web site, just follow those instructions.

 - Congratulations!
 Installation is complete.